Gamer069/debby/README.md

-## debby
+## Debby

-A simple rust program to install `.deb` files on non-debian systems.
+A simple Rust program to install `.deb` files on non-Debian systems.

 With this utility you're able to:
 - **Install `.deb` packages**